 My Dad was 92 when he died.
 Mother is 90 and still going strong.
 I shall spend Christmas with her in La Jolla, California.
-I go to Coronado and visit my Navy friends and come back to her inebriated.
+I go to Coronado, visit my Navy friends, and return to her inebriated.
 She told me to either stay sober or drunk as her attorney is tired of taking me out of her will and then putting me back in.
 She has a piece of change but won’t tell me how much-Mrs. Scrooge!

 I had two seven-piece bands at the University of Michigan and was going to be an attorney.
-I kept my bands over the Thanksgiving holiday to play some joke.
+I kept my bands over the Thanksgiving holiday to play some jokes.

 I was educated to be a conscientious objector and pacifist!
 World War I was the “War to end all Wars!!”
-I had two uncles in it, and one was gassed in France but survived.
+I had two uncles in it; one was gassed in France but survived.

 I am crushed!
 My friends said if you have to go, get a commission.
 I asked what and hell that is.